pvillela/rust-bench-diff/README.md

 # bench_diff

-This library supports the reliable comparison of the difference in latency between two functions/closures.
+This library supports the reliable comparison of the latencies of two functions/closures.

 ## Documentation